siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 Regional conservation uses the flow $\mathbf{S}$.
 It gives region by region numerical accounting.
 The shape of the reorganization as a complete process comes next.
+For that we introduce a flow field $\mathbf{F}$.

 In empty space, a source-free transport cannot begin or end at an isolated point.
 If energy leaves one small region, it must pass into another neighboring one.
 Looked at as a whole, the transport forms closed loops rather than disconnected starts and stops.

 This is the geometric content of calling the flow divergence-free.
+For the fundamental flow field, that condition is

+$$
+\nabla \cdot \mathbf{F} = 0.
+$$

 Source-free transport, understood as a complete pattern, has no primitive endpoints.
-Local gain or loss of stored energy is still tracked by the regional accounting of chapter 4.
-What is added here is the shape of the process as a whole.
+Local gain or loss of stored energy is still tracked by the regional accounting of chapter 4 through $\mathbf{S}$.
+What is added here is the shape of the process as a whole, described by $\mathbf{F}$.

 Locally, the picture is circulation.
 Circulation lines are closed.
-The next question is how local evolution must be described in order to preserve this source-free structure.
+The next question is how local evolution of $\mathbf{F}$ must be described in order to preserve this source-free structure.

 Divergence-free language is therefore not the origin of anything.
 It is the mathematical encoding of a prior physical fact: source-free flow has no